ksu-is/instaphoto_downloader/projectroadmap.md

 ## Sprint 3
 - [X] Start working on a presentation
+- [X] Continue coding and refining and testing in Sprint 3 as in Sprint 2.
+I will look for additional progress.
+If you had minor scope for your project and  finish already, you need to add more scope and work on it.
+- [X] Create one PowerPoint slide introducing your project and upload it.
+If you have more than one teammate, each needs to turn-in a copy in D2L to ensure everyone has a copy.
+The slide needs to be attractive and informative.
 - [X] Finish Splash Screen
 - [ ] Set up date for presentation